Will the Heat cover the spread vs. the Bulls? Promo Codes, Betting Trends, Records ATS

 Heat Betting Records & Stats

-- Miami's games this season have gone over this contest's total of 214.5 points eight times.
+- In 10 of 13 games this season, Miami and its opponents have scored more than 208.5 points.

-- Miami's contests this year have an average total of 220.9, 6.4 more points than this matchup's over/under.
+- Miami's outings this year have an average point total of 219.2, 10.7 more points than this game's over/under.

-- Miami has entered the game as favorites eight times this season and won seven of those games.
+- This season, Miami has been favored nine times and won seven of those games.

-- This season, Miami has won four of its five games when favored by at least -145 on the moneyline.
+- This season, Miami has won seven of its nine games, or 77.8%, when favored by at least -115 on the moneyline.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!